marbocub/MariaPrintSystem/README.md

 License
 =======

+## All subsystem except MariaPrintProcessor

 Copyright (c) 2018 @marbocub <marbocub@gmail.com>, All rights reserved.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation, see LICENSE.

+## Only MariaPrintProcessor subsystem

+Copyright (c) 1990-2003  Microsoft Corporation All Rights Reserved.

+Modified by @marbocub <marbocub@gmail.com>, All Rights Reserved.

+The MICROSOFT LIMITED PUBLIC LICENSE, see MariaPrintProcessor/license.rtf.

 The program Icon
 ================